panda-lsy/HMCL-PE-User-Manual/basic-settings/download/download-settings.md

 ### \[Not recommended]From Mirror

-The mirror source is the MCBBS forum.MCBBS is a Minecraft forum in China, so it may take longer to load this site if you are not in China.
+The mirror source is the MCBBS forum.
+MCBBS is a Minecraft forum in China, so it may take longer to load this site if you are not in China.

 {% hint style="warning" %}
-If you failed to download, it means that HMCL-PE helped you to use mirror download.
-You need to replace it to the official source.
+Unless you're in China, it's not recommended to download from this mirror.
 {% endhint %}

 ## If there is a problem with the download, here's what you should do